iiTONELOC/covid-master/README.md

 # Bored In The House
 ![GitHub language count](https://img.shields.io/github/languages/count/iiTONELOC/covid-master?style=flat-square) ![GitHub](https://img.shields.io/github/license/iiTONELOC/covid-master?color=informational&label=Licene&style=flat-square)

-## Bored In The House
+## Description
-is a web application that was created around a defined user criteria:
+Bored in the House is an interactive web application that presents meal recipes, drink recipes, and movies based on user input.
+The user story is as follows:
 ```
 As a User:
 I want to plan a night in.